-The principal observations of this paper are presented in Figures 4 and 5, which display time-averaged fan diagrams for the primary and secondary microseisms, respectively.
-These results are averaged spatially for each month and are displayed in Figures 6 to highlight the monthly variation of ambient noise as well as the azimuthal content and how it varies between continental and oceanic stations in the two microseism bands.
-A discussion of the content of these diagrams along with implications for potential source regions for both microseism bands is presented in the next section.
+(normalizing to an interstation distance of 150 km) and only use stations within 300 km of the central station.
+We also normalize all time-series lengths (to 180 d) by assuming that SNR increases as the square root of time.
+We average the SNRs for the outgoing waves in overlapping 20° azimuth bins and weight them by distance using a spatial Gaussian function with a half width of 150 km which effectively weights up SNR measurements from stations that are close to one another.
+Note, in a fan diagram, bars point away from sources of ambient noise.
+A blue bar means that there is strong microseism noise propagating in the direction to which the bar points.
+A red bar means that little noise propagates in the direction of the bar.
+The principal observations of this paper are presented in Figs 4 and 5, which display fan diagrams for the primary and secondary microseisms, respectively, averaged in specified period bands and over the entire time-series length.
+These results are averaged spatially for each month and are displayed in Fig. 6 to highlight the monthly variation of the SNR of ambient noise as well as its azimuthal content and how it varies between continental and oceanic stations in the two microseism bands.
+A discussion of the content of these diagrams along with implications for potential source regions for both microseism bands is presented in Section 3.